esphome/esphome.io/guides/devboard_as_flasher.rst

 .. note::

-    - On some boards like the AiThinker ESP32Cam, you additionally need to connect ``IO0`` with ``GND`` on the target device to force flash/download mode.
+    - If the board has not previously had ESPHome loaded, it is probable that you will need to hold the ``IO0` pin low (i.e. connected to ground) to force the board into flash mode.
+This must be done before power is applied.
     - Do not connect 3V3 to VIN of the target devices with a 3V3 LDO as it may lead to brownouts.

+Once the connections are made, plug the flasher board into your computer via USB and proceed with flashing the target board via whichever means you intend to use.

 .. collapse:: **Connecting to a Raspberry Pi UART**